BackofenLab/CLIPcontext/README.md

 ENST00000445118
 ENST00000446136
 ```
-The transcript IDs defined in this file are used for mapping the input genomic regions to transcript regions.
+The transcript IDs defined in this file are used to define the transcript set onto which the genomic regions (--in) are mapped to.